-Matt graduated magna cum laude, Phi Beta Kappa, in Philosophy from Denison University in Granville, Ohio.
-He received his law degree from the University of Virginia Law School in Charlottesville, Virginia.
+Matt has been recognized by U.S. News as “Lawyer of Year” in 2022.
+He graduated magna cum laude, Phi Beta Kappa, in Philosophy from Denison University in Granville, Ohio and received his law degree from the University of Virginia Law School in Charlottesville, Virginia.
 Matt is licensed to practice in the states of California and Ohio, and has been admitted in the Sixth, Seventh, Ninth, and Eleventh Circuit Courts of Appeals; the Northern and Southern Districts of Ohio; the Central and Northern Districts of Illinois; the Central, Eastern, Northern, and Southern Districts of California; and the Eastern and Western Districts of Wisconsin.

 Matt has served as chair of the Central Ohio Association for Justice Class Action Committee and as a member of the Class Action Preservation Project Committee with Public Justice.
 He is a frequent speaker on class/mass action law and practice.